-The Colyer-Fergusson Charitable Trust’s Investing in Communities programme awards grants to smaller, community-led organisations and local charities in Kent to strengthen their resilience and build their capacity to deliver sustainable, face-to-face services to people at the margins of society.
+The Colyer-Fergusson Charitable Trust’s Investing in Communities programme makes grants to small, community-led organisations and local charities in Kent to strengthen their resilience and build their capacity to deliver sustainable, face-to-face services to people at the margins of society.

 The Trust offers two complementary strands of funding:

-- Stabilising: providing grants for basic running/core costs, not specifically connected to delivering projects.
-By investing in organisations as a whole, the Trust will help local groups concentrate on delivering vital services.
+- Stabilising: providing grants for basic running/core costs not specifically connected to delivering projects, to help local groups concentrate on delivering vital services.

-Grants of up to £15,000 are available for costs including, but not exclusive to:
+One-off grants of between £500 and £15,000 are available for costs including, but not exclusive to: